 Groups and Workshops

-- AAPI Process Group – every Friday for a closed group, email us for Fall sign up.
+- AAPI Process Group – email us to sign up for fall

 You can speak with a Psychological Services counselor without an appointment during our online "drop-in" group session, held every Friday from 11 a.m. to 11:45 a.m., – except on campus holidays.